isomerpages/moe-wellingtonpri/_useful-links/For Parents/MOE Sexuality Education in Schools.md

 <p></p>
 <p><strong>Information for Parents</strong>
 </p>
-<p>8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents may opt their
+<p>8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents may opt their children
-children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.</p>
+out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.</p>
-<p>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to
+<p>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children
-opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also available <a href="https://form.gov.sg/69539557ac85943c4cfc9280" rel="noopener nofollow" target="_blank">here</a>.
 The completed opt-out form is to be submitted by 31/01/2026.</p>
-<p>10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school at (email
+<p>10.&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school at (email address:
-address: <a href="wellingtonps@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">wellingtonps@moe.edu.sg</a>,
+<a href="mailto:wellingtonps@moe.edu.sg" rel="noopener noreferrer nofollow" target="_blank">wellingtonps@moe.edu.sg</a>, Telephone Number: 67533319) for discussion
-Telephone Number: 67533319) for discussion or to seek clarification about the school’s Sexuality Education programme.</p>
+or to seek clarification about the school’s Sexuality Education programme.</p>
 <p></p>